 The minimum loan will be £1,000.
-The maximum loan will normally be £25,000 and will be agreed by the Director of Child and Adult Services and the Chief Finance Officer under delegated powers.
+The maximum loan will normally be £25,000 and will be agreed by the Director of Children's and Joint Commissioning and the Director of Finance and Policy under delegated powers.
 Loans for more than £25,000 are likely to be approved only in exceptional circumstances and will need further approval from Members.